Jacajack/albedo/README.md

 # albedo
-Albedo is to be an OpenGL-based game engine.
+This is an excercise OpenGL rendering engine project.

+Pics will be below: